npalladium/server-seer/README.md

 prepared and will work once I have the possibility to work on the server, listening for those API calls.

-Also, a shell UI is being worked on, based on [gizak/termui](https://github.com/gizak/termui).
+~~Also, a shell UI is being worked on, based on [gizak/termui](https://github.com/gizak/termui).~~ Scrapped for now because of lacking functionality.

+A simple local WEB server for viewing the metrics is being worked on.

 ## Using